 What happens if we decline the offer?

-Declined items travel back to the Skipton shop by free tracked, insured return.
+Declined items travel back to the Skipton shop by free tracked, signed-for return.
 Nothing is charged and there is no obligation to proceed.

 When and how is the charity paid?